Casey Anthony’s Parents Reportedly Desecrated Their Murdered Granddaughter’s Grave

 — People (@people) July 16, 2018

-The first time, the couple drove more than two hours from their home in Sarasota, FL, to the Anthonys’ home in Orlando to pay their respects.
+The first time, the couple drove more than 2 hours from their home in Sarasota, FL, to the Anthony’s home in Orlando to pay their respects.

 How Casey Anthony Was Acquitted: The Jurors Explain Their Controversial Verdict https://t.co/IRCWC5bPFW